Examples of SAP Package Licenses

 Recommendations:

-• Align License Choice with Needs: Select the appropriate edition or package size for your business.
+- Align License Choice with Your Needs: Select the appropriate edition or package size tailored to your business.
 If you operate on a smaller scale, consider standard or limited packages (when offered) to save cost.
 If your operations are growing or already large, it’s safer to opt for the enterprise-scale license upfront to avoid overage penalties.

-• Understand Metric Definitions: For each engine, ensure you clearly define its metric from your SAP contract or Software Use Rights.
+- Understand Metric Definitions: For each engine, ensure that you clearly define its metric as specified in your SAP contract or Software Use Rights.
 Know exactly what is counted.
-This clarity will help you manage usage.
+This clarity will help you manage your usage effectively.
 For example, confirm whether the “number of employees” metric counts contractors or only active payroll employees.

-• Monitor Usage Against Entitlements: Keep an internal log of the relevant metric (employee count, documents, revenue, etc.).
+- Monitor Usage Against Entitlements: Maintain an internal log of the relevant metrics (e.g., employee count, documents, revenue).
 This allows you to see if you are nearing the licensed limit.
 If you approach a threshold (e.g., 90% of licensed documents used in GTS), you can start discussions to extend the license or take corrective action before an audit finds you non-compliant.

-• Leverage Volume Tiers: If SAP offers volume-based tiers (like blocks of 1K employees or 100K documents), negotiate a tier that provides a buffer.
+- Leverage Volume Tiers: If SAP offers volume-based tiers (such as blocks of 1,000 employees or 100,000 documents), negotiate a tier that provides a buffer.
 It can be more cost-effective to buy a slightly higher block now than to frequently true-up small overages.
-Conversely, avoid paying for an enterprise license far above your needs – tailor the contract to your realistic usage with some growth room.
+Conversely, avoid paying for an enterprise license that exceeds your needs – tailor the contract to your realistic usage with some room for growth.

-• Review “Free” Embedded Functionality: In S/4HANA, identify which engines include a basic version (such as EWM or Transportation Management).
+- Review “Free” Embedded Functionality: In S/4HANA, identify which engines include a basic version (such as EWM or Transportation Management).
 Review their usage limits (transaction caps, restricted features) and ensure your usage stays within those if you haven’t licensed the full engine.
-This might mean consciously not using certain advanced features until you have the license.
+This may mean consciously avoiding the use of certain advanced features until you have acquired the license.
 Setting governance here prevents accidental scope creep into unlicensed territory.